EQTPartners/CompanyKG/README.md

-The first time you instantiate the CompanyKG class, if the dataset is not already available (in the default subdirectory or another location you specify), the latest version will be automatically downloaded from Zenodo:
+The first time you instantiate the CompanyKG class, if the dataset is not already available (in the default subdirectory or another location you specify), the latest version will be automatically downloaded from Zenodo.

+## Basic usage

+By default, the CompanyKG dataset will be loaded from (and, if necessary, downloaded to) a `data` subdirectory of the working directory.
+To load the dataset from this default location, simply instantiate the `CompanyKG` class:
 ```python
 from companykg import CompanyKG

 ckg = CompanyKG()
 ```

-## Basic usage

-By default, the CompanyKG dataset will be loaded from (and potentially downloaded to) a `data` subdirectory of the CWD.
 If you have already downloaded the dataset and want to load it from its current location, specify the path:
 ```python
 ckg = CompanyKG(data_root_folder="/path/to/stored/companykg/directory")
 ```